Erin Fletter, Food Geek in Chief

 Joe Hall, Director of Cultivation

-Joe brings savvy startup know-how and extensive experience in business development marketing to Sticky Fingers Cooking.
-He played pivotal roles in eight widely varied start-ups in the solar, CAD, golf, health and wellness and PHEV sectors.
+Joe brings his proven and savvy startup know-how and extensive experience in business development and marketing skills to Sticky Fingers Cooking.
+He played pivotal roles in widely varied start-ups in the Solar, Computer-Aided Design (CAD), Golf, Health and Wellness, and Plug-In Hybrid Electric Vehicle sectors.

-His diverse startup experiences makes him passionate about cultivating more ‘cool’inary curiosity in kids to ever more communities by bringing the fabulously fun and truly tasty Sticky Fingers Cooking experience to many more young chefs.
-Did we also mention that Joe also a bit of a foodie himself, and makes a pretty mean San Francisco Cioppino and a tasty Vietnamese Carmel Simmered Chicken.
+His very diverse startup experiences makes him passionate about cultivating more ‘cool’inary curiosity in kids to ever more communities by bringing the fabulously fun and truly tasty Sticky Fingers Cooking experience to many more young chefs.
+Did we also mention that Joe also a bit of a foodie himself, and makes a pretty mean San Francisco Seafood Cioppino and a very tasty Vietnamese Carmel Simmered Chicken dish.

 Amanda Adams, Website Database Diva and Events Coordinator